DrummerViking/tools/Manage-UserPhoto-gui/readme.md

 ```powershell
 PS C:\> .\Manage-UserPhotoGUI.ps1
 ```
-In this exmaple the script will run, and will ask for a global admin credentials.
+In this example the script will run, and will ask for a global admin credentials.

 ## Version History:
 ### 2.01 - 06/29/2020